⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Microsoft (Azure)

-The largest public cloud provider globally, offering a vast array of infrastructure and platform services to businesses of all sizes.
+The dominant public cloud infrastructure provider globally, offering a vast array of compute, storage, database, and AI services to businesses of all sizes.

 Accenture

-A global professional services company providing consulting and processing services to clients worldwide.
+A global professional services company providing consulting and technology services, specializing in digital transformation, cloud, and security.

 IBM